Updated for 2021 Tax Returns!

-Follow this link for the information you need about contribution limits for the tax year 2019.
-The extended tax filing day is July 15, 2020 because of COVID-19.
+Follow this link for the information you need about contribution limits for the tax year 2021.
 If you need additional information about extended tax filing deadlines, follow this IRS link.
 But let’s get to the specifics involving your Solo 401k.

 More Time and Few Forms to File

 Your Solo 401k retirement plan is tax deferred.
 Therefore, it doesn’t file a tax return.
 There is often no direct filing requirement for your Solo 401k.
 Only after the Solo 401k Plan balance exceeds $250,000 in assets (including all liquid cash and non-liquid assets), is there a simple filing requirement for IRS form 5500-EZ.
-Was your Solo 401k balance was less than $250,000 on December 31, 2019?
+Was your Solo 401k balance was less than $250,000 on December 31st of last year?
 If so, you do not need to IRS Form 5500 EZ (unless the plan was terminated).

 There are little or no filing requirements for your Solo 401k.
 However, you still need to understand the implications of being self-employed.
 One benefit is maximizing the tax-exempt contributions to your small business retirement account.